EE2dev/d3-indented-tree/README.md

 <a name="node_nodeBar" href="#node_nodeBar">#</a> <i>myChart</i>.<b>nodeBar</b>() [<>](https://github.com/ee2dev/hierarchy-explorer/blob/master/src/d3_template_reusable.js#L50 "Source")

-Transitions the bar for each node to the new value.
+Displays/ transitions the bar for each node to the new value.
 1. argument:
     * to set the node bar dynamically, provide the name of a field as a *string*.
 The values of the field must be *numeric*.
     * to switch the node bars on or off provide a <i>boolean</i>.

 2. argument (optional):
     * An *object* with the following properties can be used to further specify the mapping:
+        * `rootBar` specifies a *boolean* property denoting whether a node bar is displayed for the root node bar. (default is `false`).
+This has to be set with the initial call of <i>myChart</i>.<b>nodeBar</b>() and does not transition.
+        * `label` specifies the *string* field name for the node bar label (default is the field which is specified as the first argument and used for drawing the bars).
+        * `labelInside` specifies a *boolean* property denoting whether to place the label inside the bars (`labelInside: true`) or next to the bar (default is `false`).
         * `unit` specifies a suffix *string* for the node bar label (default is `""`).
         * `format` refers to the format *string* of the node bar label number as [the format specifier for d3-format](https://github.com/d3/d3-format#locale_format) [(examples)](http://bl.ocks.org/zanarmstrong/05c1e95bf7aa16c4768e). (default is `",.0f"`).
         * `locale` is an *object* overriding the default locale format with the specified locale format.
         The locale is affecting the display of the link label if the `format` property is specified.
 See also <a href="#other_formatDefaultLocale"><i>myChart</i>.<b>formatDefaultLocale</b>()</a>.
-        * `label` specifies the *string* field name for the node bar label (default is the field which is specified as the first argument and used for drawing the bars).
-        * `labelInside` specifies a *boolean* property denoting whether to place the label inside the bars (`labelInside: true`) or next to the bar (default is `false`).
         * `textFill` is a *function* that sets the color of the node bar label.
 This callback function is called for each node by passing an object with its fields to it. (default is its (=`.node .nodeLabel`) static CSS property which is `black`).
         * `rectFill` is a *function* that sets the fill color of the node bar.
 This callback function is called for each node by passing an object with its fields to it. (default is its ( for values >= 0: `.node .node-bar-positive`, for values <0: `.node .node-bar-negative`) static CSS property which is `steelblue`, and `darkorange`, respectively).
         * `rectStroke` is a *function* that sets the stroke color of the node bar.
 This callback function is called for each node by passing an object with its fields to it. (default is its (=`.node .node-bar`) static CSS property which is `grey`).
         * `scale` is a *function* defining the scale used to map the values to the node bar width (default is `d3.scaleLinear()`).
+        * `domain` is an *array* refering to the domain of the scale (default is calculated based on the extent of the corresponding field values).
         * `range` is an *array* refering to the range of the scale (default is `[0, 200]`).
-In case there are positive and negative values, the range is used separately but scaled correspondingly for positive and negative values to compute the width of their node bars.
+In case the domain contains positive and negative values, the range is used separately but scaled correspondingly for positive and negative values to compute the width of their node bars.
-        * `domain` is an *array* refering to the domain of the scale (default is calculated based on the extent of the corresponding field values).
-        * `rootBar` specifies a *boolean* property denoting whether a node bar is displayed for the root node bar. (default is `false`).
+        * `updateScale` specifies a *boolean* property denoting whether the current scale should be reused for a transition. (default is `true`).

 * No argument:
     * with no argument the function returns the name of the numeric field for the node bars.